 However, the researchers also noticed that most users also had several Facebook friends who shared opposite views.
 On average, about 20% of a user’s friends have the opposite ideological affiliation.
 The study therefore suggests that Facebook users are exposed to more different views than previously thought.

 This can be explained by the fact that Facebook friends are usually people from our immediate environment such as coworkers, childhood friends, neighbors, or family members.
 Even if these people do not share the same ideological views as us, they are part of our friend list because we interact with them on a daily basis or have a special connection with them.

 It can be assumed that experiments on platforms like Twitter, where people usually follow users according to the content they share, would give a better idea of how social media affects .

 The best way to keep an open-mind is to use the Internet wisely, and to make an effort to consult content that offers varied viewpoints.
 It may help to follow official news sites that aim to provide a wide range of perspectives.
 The Wall Street Journal, The New Yorker, Associated Press News, and BBC claim to offer a balanced view of the world.

 Many online articles from newspaper like The New York Times and The Washington Post now include links to related articles that oppose their editorial line.
 This allows readers to consider a given situation from multiple angles and to form their own opinion.

-Although psychology attributes open-mindedness to a specific personality type, and open individuals seem to exhibit specific traits, anyone can embrace a more open vision.
-In today's interconnected, ever-changing world, it is easy to access different views and ways of thinking.
-The willingness to consider these new ideas, combined with a healthy amount of critical thinking—now that's a commonsensical recipe for a life of enrichment.
+Although psychology attributes openness to a specific personality type, and open individuals seem to exhibit specific traits, anyone can embrace a more open vision.
+In today's interconnected, ever-changing world, it's easy to access different views and ways of thinking.
+The willingness to consider and embrace new ideas, tempered with a healthy amount of critical thinking—now that's a commonsensical recipe for a life of enrichment.